-Hashimoto’s disease or Hashimoto’s thyroiditis is an autoimmune disorder which is caused by hypothyroidism or an inflammation of the thyroid gland.
+Hashimoto's disease and SSA Disability BenefitsHashimotos disease or Hashimoto's thyroiditis is an autoimmune disorder which is caused by hypothyroidism or an inflammation of the thyroid gland.
 The origins of the condition are unknown, although it tends to run in families and is associated with other disorders such as celiac disease and diabetes.
-Hashimoto’s disease is named after the doctor who identified the condition in 1912, Dr. Hakaru Hashimoto, and is much more common in women than men.
+Hashimotos disease is named after the doctor who identified the condition in 1912, Dr. Hakaru Hashimoto, and is much more common in women than men.

 - Severe fatigue